y0dev/nivas/backend/Readme.md

 - Merging component `policy.json` files into a single one in `dist/output/policies.combined.json`

 The last two tasks are executed using Gulp as you can see in `gulpfile.js`.

-### Database seeding

-In `db/seed.sql` you'll find a SQL script that can be used for seeding the database with dummy data.
-Make sure that the database and its tables were created before executing the script.
-The tables are created on application start.

-You can load the script via a npm command: `npm run seed`.
-If you want to seed the database from a Docker container you must connect to it before: `docker exec -it expressjs-api bash`.

-Read more about database seeding on my [blog](https://larswaechter.dev/blog/nodejs-database-seeding/).

 ## :hammer: Tools